Back to articles list Articles Cookbook

 • Task dependencies: A recursive CTE can be used to traverse a tree of task dependencies to calculate the time required to complete a project.

 In general, any scenario where data is organized hierarchically or in a graph structure can potentially benefit from using a recursive CTE.
-By following best practices, such as starting with the anchor member, ensuring that the recursive and anchor members have the same number of columns and data types, and writing a termination check, you can write efficient and accurate queries that traverse hierarchical data structures and solve complex problems.
+Follow best practices like starting with the anchor member, ensuring both members have the same number of columns and data types, and adding a termination check.
+This will help you write efficient queries to handle hierarchical data and solve complex problems.